Christine Duncan, Chief Executive Officer

 Leonela has been with the YWCA since 2008.
 As an Office Assistant, she played an important role in the functioning of the Monterey Administrative Office and Counseling Center.
 In 2010, Leonela moved to the Salinas Office, where she was in charge of managing the daily activities for the office and Counseling Center.
 In 2013 Leonela was promoted to Legal Advocate.
 She proved to be an asset and showed leadership qualities while in this role.
 As a result, she was promoted to Lead Legal Advocate in November of 2017 and is now in charge of the program and staff in Legal Advocacy.
 Leonela’s bilingual language skills enable her to do outreach and connect with the Salinas community.
 Leonela holds an AA degree in business administration with an emphasis in criminal justice.
 She enjoys spending her free time with her three children and husband.

-Betsaida Garcia, Legal Advocacy Case Manager
+Laura Galvan, Legal Case Manager

 Domestic Violence Shelter Services Staff

 Diana Elizondo is our Shelter Services Manager.
 Diana is originally from San Jose, Costa Rica and has been working for the YWCA Safe House for the last 12 years.
 Diana has a strong sense of devotion for the nonprofit sector.
 Diana is passionate about the needs and goals of her clients.
 In her spare time, Diana enjoys spending time with her family and seeking adventure in the outdoors.

 Vielka Enriquez, Lead Domestic Violence Advocate